What Causes a Car to Catch on Fire after a Crash?

 Our team of experts has established a long track record of success, mainly because we provide tenacious representation.
 We will work incredibly hard to make sure our client’s rights are protected at all times.

+Faulty fuel tanks and fuel lines can be extremely dangerous, posing risks of fire or explosion due to leaking flammable fluids.
 Incredibly, however, there are some people who actually think they don’t need to hire an attorney.
 They’re certain they can represent themselves and still get the money they deserve.
 Please don’t make this mistake.
 Self-represented injury victims fail the vast majority of the time – and wind up getting no compensation at all.

 Frequently Asked Questions